Lightstreamer/Lightstreamer-lib-python-adapter/README.rst

 Create a new python module, let's call it ``adapters.py``, where we will put  the minimal logic required to write a basic Adapter Set.

-1) Import the sever classes needed to setup the connection to the Lightstreamer server, and the adapter classes to be extended to write your own Remote Adapters:
+1) Import the server classes needed to setup the connection to the Lightstreamer server, and the adapter classes to be extended to write your own Remote Adapters:

    .. code-block:: python